Relintai/pandemonium_engine_docs/usage/scripting/overridable_functions.md

 Overridable functions
 =====================

-Godot's Node class provides virtual functions you can override to update nodes every frame or on specific events, like when they enter the scene tree.
+Pandemonium's Node class provides virtual functions you can override to update nodes every frame or on specific events, like when they enter the scene tree.

 This document presents the ones you'll use most often.

 See also:
- Under the hood, these functions rely on Godot's low-level
+ Under the hood, these functions rely on Pandemonium's low-level
              notifications system.
-To learn more about it, see `doc_godot_notifications`.
+To learn more about it, see `doc_pandemonium_notifications`.

 Two functions allow you to initialize and get nodes, besides the class's
 constructor: `enter_tree()` and `ready()`.